 Every time I make this sandwich filling, great memories of raising kids on the farm flood my mind.
 Occasionally, especially when I have a few extra eggs on hand, I make a batch and share it with the daughter who christened the sandwich.

 She teaches fifth grade and often packs her lunch.
-The other teachers in the lunchroom are jealous every time; just saying.
+When she packs a track meet sandwich, the other teachers in the lunchroom are jealous every time, just sayin'.
 I sure hope you'll try it.

 This is not your Joe Average Egg Salad.
 We always called them "track meet sandwiches."
 Hard-cooked eggs are married with shredded sharp cheddar cheese, green onions, poppy seeds, and a zippy mayo and mustard dressing.
 It's perfect on dark, grainy bread or marble rye.